 Deals and ways to find equipment:

 Breckenridge Nordic Center will put on a nordic gear swap for used equipment.
-Early access night for SNSC is Tuesday, November 8th.
-Swap runs November 11th-21st.
+This is usually in November.

 Boulder Nordic Sports - as a registered member of SNSC you get team pricing from Boulder Nordic Sports.